alexhkurz/introduction-to-smart-contracts/README.md

 (created by [Alexander Kurz](https://www.chapman.edu/our-faculty/alexander-kurz) and [Ronan Kearns](https://www.linkedin.com/in/ronank/) from Chapman and [Jeff Turner](https://www.linkedin.com/in/composedao/) from ComposeDAO)

+The purpose of the course is to give a hands on introduction in how to develop a dApp using smart contracts.

 ... more to follow soon ...